ssin610/Quinzical/README.md

 To run the game, please go into the Quinzical/ folder and then excute the run.sh

 	Please type ./run.sh in the terminal in Quinzical/

+# Important
+In your first play, the game will lag a little bit, due to setting resources and file readings.
+We Thank you for your paitient!